 In recognition of Chancellor Shankel’s five decades of service to KU, in 2010 the university named the Shankel Structural Biology Center as a lasting tribute to him.

 Shankel passed away in July 2018 at the age of 90.

 Gene A. Budig

 Additionally, Chancellor Budig helped lead KU through Campaign Kansas, a five-year fund drive that brought in $265 million in gifts and commitments.
-Annual giving for KU's benefit rose from about $12 million to $34.6 million.
+During his chancellorship, annual giving for KU's benefit rose from about $12 million to $34.6 million.

 E. Laurence Chalmers